IT Outsourcing in Eastern Europe: 2026 Market Overview

 Tech hubs: Warsaw, Krakow, Wroclaw, Poznan, Lodz, and Tri-city (Gdansk, Gdynia, Sopot)

-Tech industry ranking in Europe: 9th with $32.8bl in revenue
+Tech industry ranking in Europe: #13 with $30.4 billion in revenue

 Technology skills: JavaScript, Java, Python, Ruby, Shell, TypeScript, PHP, C#